Great Decisions Foreign Policy Discussion Group

 NEWS & Updates

-The response to the Great Decision foreign policy series plan has resulted in over 70 participants so we must close further enrollments.
-The companion to our discussion series is our Sunday Afternoon Lecture Series which brings outstanding professors to speak and lead discussions on Climate Change once a month.
+The companion to our discussion group is our Sunday Afternoon Lecture Series which brings outstanding professors to speak and lead discussions on Climate Change once a month.
 Join us in Parish Hall from 2:00 to 4:00 p.m.

 Sunday, April 23: Karl Hutterer, Ph.D., on what we can do to combat climate change